moddedmc-wiki/yacl-wiki/index.md

 <div class="vp-doc container">

 ::: info
-These pages have been tested and verified to work with Minecraft `1.20.4` and YACL `3.3.0`, if you encounter any issues, please report them on the [Discord](https://discord.gg/5tmestARuU) or [GitHub](https://github.com/moddedmc-wiki/yacl-wiki).
+These pages have been tested and verified to work with Minecraft `1.20.4` (NeoForge+Fabric) and YACL `3.3.0`, if you encounter any issues, please report them on the [Discord](https://discord.gg/5tmestARuU) or [GitHub](https://github.com/moddedmc-wiki/yacl-wiki).
 :::

 <br />